There are two basic forms of magic, magia and goetica.

 Prana is put to use by giving it an aspect, a specific quality.
 Telekinesis is done with motion-aspected prana, for instance.
 A magic spell is often nothing but a strong dose of prana given a detailed and specific aspect.

 Leaven is prana-generating capacity.
-It is a conserved quantity: take it from a human and the human has less, and gets it back slowly, if at all.
+It is an approximately conserved quantity: take it from a human and the human has less, and gets it back slowly, if at all.
 They are left listless and absent-minded, "off with the fairies."
 Take all of it and the human soon dies (or just possibly becomes a vampire; all obligate vampires are without leaven).
-So taking leaven is almost always an attack.
+So taking leaven is almost always an attack, and giving it is a sacrifice.
 (Animals have leaven too, but it transfers with considerable loss and does not last.)

 The basic magian magic-worker is a shaman, who starts their career with a spirit-journey, an astral projection using almost all their prana to form an astral body.
 Merlin, our prototype magian, won his intimate knowledge-by-acquaintance of woods and waters and the vitalities in them by going about among them as a spirit among spirits, projecting.
 At first, he probably did this while in a bodily trance; later, he was probably able to walk about, open-eyed and able to talk (though seldom eager for ordinary company) while still working on the spiritual level.
 See The Ka.